vcode11/IIIT-L-official-website-The-frontend-edition/README.md

 # IIIT-L-official-website-The-frontend-edition

-This repository is aimed for creating the frontend part of IIITL website.
+This repository is aimed for creating the frontend part of IIITL official website.